 -Also, click here to read a blog about the expedition by Mary Priestley of the Sewanee Herbarium.

-I am currently working on my M.S. in the Conservation Biology program at the SUNY College of Environmental Science and Forestry in Syracuse, NY.
-My research focuses on the restoration of the federally threatened American Harts-Tongue fern in the Central New York region.
+I am a conservation biologist specializing in endangered plants and environmental interpretation with an M.S. in Conservation Biology from the SUNY College of Environmental Science and Forestry in Syracuse, NY.
+My graduate research focused on the reintroduction of the federally threatened American Harts-Tongue fern (Asplenium scolopendrium var. americanum) in the Central New York region.
 The project is part of a long term collaborative effort between SUNY-ESF, U.S. Fish & Wildlife, NYS Parks, NYS DEC and the NY Natural Heritage Program, among others.

-I work as a Teaching Assistant at SUNY-ESF in the subjects of Diversity of Plants, Plant Anatomy and Development and Mycology.
+I currently work for the NYS Office of Parks, Recreation and Historic Preservation as a Conservation Project Coordinator.
+Recently, I have worked as a Teaching Assistant at SUNY-ESF in the subjects of Diversity of Plants, Plant Anatomy and Development and Mycology.
 I am especially interested in plant biology, restoration ecology and conservation of endangered species.

-Check out my CV and a few environmental interpretation projects I've completed via the links at the top of the page!
+Check out my resume and a few environmental interpretation projects I've completed via the links at the top of the page!